Children and Teens

-Children can learn about death and grief prior to the actual deal of a loved one, eg. Death of a pet – how is this handled?
+Children can learn about death and grief prior to the actual death of a loved one.
+Death of a pet – how is this handled?
 Is the pain unbearable and the puppy replaced quickly?
 What does this teach the child about life and death?

 Share personal and religious beliefs carefully.
 Children may fear or resent a God that takes to Heaven someone they love and need.

-Anticipate and discuss expectable strains on relationships with family and peers.
-Individual family members, and the family as a whole, most often are establishing a new identity.
+Anticipate and discuss expected strains on relationships with family and peers.
+Individual family members and the family as a whole, most often are establishing a new identity.
 The child may experience the discomfort of peers who are forced to confront the thought of death by their presence.

 Reassure children, especially younger ones, that they are not responsible for the person’s death.
 All people die.
 Thoughts or words do not cause death.

 Parents need to know that once death is explained, it is not a closed subject.
 The topic will surface at very “interesting” times.
-Plus grief lasts “longer than anyone expects”.
+It is also helpful to remember grief lasts longer than anyone expects.
 Children continue to deal with grief as they grow and mature.
-Significant “rites of passage”, eg puberty, can be triggers for emotional reactions.
+Significant rites of passage such as puberty, can be triggers for emotional reactions.

 It is a good idea to establish lines of communication with everyone involved with the child.
-Keep each other informed eg., grief usually causes difficulty concentrating.
-School work may be affected.
-The balance between understanding the affects of grief and setting realistic expectations can be discussed.
+Keep each other informed about how the child is progressing.
+For example, grief usually causes difficulty concentrating.
+This can affect school work and parents and teachers can assist the child by being aware of changes or difficulties experienced in the moment and sharing this information.
+The balance between understanding the effects of grief and setting realistic expectations can be discussed.

 Recognize the importance of rituals.
 Rituals allow you to channel your feelings and thoughts into an activity.
 They can make your feelings more manageable.
-It is often helpful to plan something at significant dates, eg holiday season, birthday etc. Rituals can take several forms and can be very individual or done as a family, eg. hanging a special ornament, lighting a candle, or setting aside a special time to remember.
+It is often helpful to plan something at significant dates, like the holiday season, or a birthday.
+Rituals can take several forms.
+Rituals can be for the individual or a family.
+Rituals can be as simple as hanging a special ornament, lighting a candle, or setting aside a special time to remember.

 - Marge Heegaard, When Someone Very Special Dies.
 Woodland Press 99 Woodland Circle, Minneapolis, MN 55424; 1988.